jahidulpabelislam/contribution-counters/README.md

 Have you ever wanted to find out how many repos/projects you've contributed to and with how many commits?
 Well, now you can easily do so with this simple to use module!

-This contribution counter is for 3 VCSs: GitHub, Bitbucket &amp; GitLab and is achieved via each of their API's and access tokens.
+This contribution counter is for 3 VCSs: GitHub, Bitbucket &amp; GitLab and is achieved via each of their APIs and access tokens.

 ## Instructions